 How does the Prevent strategy apply to schools?

 From July 2015 all schools (as well as other organisations) have a duty to safeguard children from radicalisation and extremism.
 This means we have a responsibility to protect children from extremist and violent views in the same way that we protect them from other dangers.

 Importantly, we can provide a safe place for pupils to discuss these issues so they understand better how to protect themselves.

 Many of the things we already do in school to help children become positive, happy members of society also contribute to the Prevent strategy.

 - Exploring other cultures and religions and promoting diversity

 - Developing critical thinking skills and a strong, positive self-identity

 - Promoting the spiritual, moral, social and cultural development of pupils, as well as British values such as democracy (see also 'British Values' and 'Spiritual, Moral, Social, Cultural' tabs)

 We will also protect children from the risk of radicalisation, for example by using filters on the internet to make sure that they can't access extremist or terrorist material, or by vetting visitors who come in to school to work with our pupils.

-Please click on the following website link for further information about the Prevent Strategy.
+Please click on the following website link for further information.